JAlcocerT/JAlcocerT/content/blog/dev-python-OOP.md

     * Python: Offers high flexibility.
     * C and Java: Emphasize structure and type safety.

 In essence, C and Java prioritize a well-defined structure, which contributes to their performance and reliability.

-Python, on the other hand, prioritizes flexibility and ease of use.
+**Python prioritizes flexibility and ease of use.**

 Yes, all the statements you've listed are **accurate and fundamental principles of Object-Oriented Programming (OOP)**.
 Let's break them down: